advance100/doc_webpack/configuration.md

 `[resource-path]` is the same as `[resource]` but without the loader query params.

-`[loaders]` is the list of loaders and params up to the name of the rightmost loader.
+`[loaders]` is the list of loaders and params up to the name of the rightmost loader (only explict loaders).

+`[all-loaders]` is the list of loaders and params up to the name of the rightmost loader (including automatic loaders).

 `[id]` is replaced by the id of the module.